open-contracting-extensions/eforms/docs/mapping.md

         <td class="mapping">

 This field maps to the same object as created for BT-262-Lot.
-<a href="operations.md#get-the-item-for-a-procurementprojectlot">Get the item for the ProcurementProjectLot</a> and map to the item's `.classification.scheme`.
+[Get the item for the ProcurementProjectLot](operations.md#get-the-item-for-a-procurementprojectlot) and map to the item's `.classification.scheme`.

 ```xml
 <cac:MainCommodityClassification>